 Summit Therapeutics is focused on the discovery, development and commercialisation of novel medicines for diseases for which there are no existing or only inadequate therapies.
 Summit is advancing new therapies for the treatment of rare diseases and infectious diseases.
 Our goal is to become a fully integrated biopharmaceutical company.

-Our focus is currently on the rare genetic disease Duchenne muscular dystrophy (‘DMD’) and the infectious disease caused by Clostridium difficile bacteria.
+Our clinical focus is currently on the rare genetic disease Duchenne muscular dystrophy (‘DMD’) and the infectious disease caused by Clostridium difficile bacteria.

 DMD, is one of the most common, fatal genetic disorders diagnosed in children around the world.
 Estimated to affect approximately 50,000 patients in the developed world, DMD results in the progressive wasting of muscles throughout the body.
 There is currently no approved disease-modifying therapy for DMD that would treat all patients with the disease.
 Consequently, life expectancy for DMD patients is in the late twenties.
 We are developing small molecule utrophin modulators as a potential disease modifying treatment that would be applicable to all patients with this devastating disease.
 We are applying our leadership position in the field of utrophin modulation to advance our lead DMD drug candidate, ezutromid (formerly SMT C1100), through patient clinical trials and in parallel to develop a pipeline of future generation utrophin modulators.